hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/extending-livesql-functions.md

 ## Pattern Examples

-The following examples illustrate the patterns to use if you wanted to add a few PostgreSQL built-in functions into the LiveSQL syntax:
+The following examples illustrate the patterns to use if you want to add a few PostgreSQL built-in functions into the LiveSQL syntax:

  - `localtimestamp` -- function with no parenthesis.
  - `random()` -- no parameters.